Vision - To prevent, cure, reverse, or slow the progression, and lessen the personal and societal impact of multiple sclerosis

 Multiple sclerosis (MS) is a degenerative, chronic, immune-mediated disease of the central nervous system that leads to cumulative neurologic disability over several years.
 The body's immune system attacks and damages certain structures and cells within the central nervous system, including the myelin (the fatty sheath that surrounds and protects nerve fibers), the oligodendrocytes (myelin-producing cells), and the underlying nerve fibers.
 This damage interferes with the transmission of nerve signals between the brain and spinal cord and other parts of the body.

 MS affects over 400,000 individuals in the United States and about 2.1 million worldwide.
 While individuals of all ages are affected by MS, it is more commonly diagnosed in young adults, particularly women, between the ages of 20 and 40.

-Since its inception in fiscal year 2009 (FY09) through FY14, the Multiple Sclerosis Research Program (MSRP) has received $28.1 million to support innovative and impactful research that addresses fundamental issues and gaps in MS. The mission of the MSRP is to identify and fund promising research projects that are relevant to the prevention, etiology, pathogenesis, assessment, and treatment of MS and to ultimately lessen its personal and societal impact.
+Since its inception in fiscal year 2009, the Multiple Sclerosis Research Program (MSRP) has supported innovative and impactful research that addresses fundamental issues and gaps in MS. The vision of the MSRP is to prevent, cure, reverse, or slow the progression and lessen the personal and societal impact of MS.

 Last updated Friday, September 10, 2021